Lance-Wong/Lance-Wong.github.io/_posts/2018-06-22-choosebrew.md

 After a bit of filtering, I was able to get 9156 beers with 130 ratings or more.
 This came out to 1.2 million ratings total, but only 25% of the ratings had actual reviews.
 At the end of the day, my corpus had 311K documents, where each document was a review for a given beer.

 # TF-IDF
-After lemmatizing my corpus and removing for stopwords, I used a combination of tuning my TF-IDF Vectorizer and Non-negative Matrix Factorization hyperparameters to find the most succinct topics in my corpus.
-I relied on *min_df* and *max_df* parameters to pare down the amount of fluffy words (think "beer","hops","drink") and unique-but-not-useful words in my corpus.
+After lemmatizing my corpus and removing for stopwords, it was time to attempt topic modeling.
+I turned to TFIDF and Non-negative Matrix Factorization to accomplish this. *CountVectorizer and Latent Dirichlet Allocation were also used, but did not achieve topics as succinct as the former combination.*

+Trying to find succinct topics was a very manual process, so heres the workflow in a nutshell:
+>1.
+Run TFIDF and NMF and print topic words derived from NMF
+>2.
+If topics doesn't make sense,tweak min_df and max_df parameters within TFIDF to pare down fluffy words and unique-but-not-useful words in corpus
-I also played around with the number of topics (n_components) through NMF to make my topics as succinct as possible.
+>3.
+Once topics make sense with the given min_df and max_df, play around with the number of topics (n_components) in NMF to find succinct topics.

 I ended up with these topics after many iterations:

 ![flavor profiles](/assets/img/flavors.png)

+Lets assign a label to a topic for human readability:

+>Topic #0: Yeasty
+>Topic #1: Citrus
+>Topic #2: Balance
+>Topic #3: Chocolatey
+>Topic #4: Earthy
+>Topic #5: Tropical
+>Topic #6: Piney
+>Topic #7: Spiced
+>Topic #8: Roasted
+>Topic #9: Sour